FY 2015-16 Community Agency Funding Process

 - Calendar and deadlines for this process

-Below are links to the press release regarding the new process and an information packet that was distributed to the Mayor and City Council prior to their September 15, 2014 meeting.
+Below are links to the original press release regarding the new process and an information packet that was distributed to the Mayor and City Council prior to their September 15, 2014, meeting.
 Please note the calendar included in the information packet is a general calendar.
-A more detailed calendar will be provided at the Orientation Workshop on October 21, 2014.
+Other links below include the application which is due on Friday, November 21, by 5:00 p.m.
+The slides for the presentations from the Orientation Workshop and the Technical Workshop are also below.

 FY 2014-15 Community Agency Resource Information